S-Man42/GCWizard/README.md

 ```

 #### Create tests for business logic:
+Tests for the logic are essential: First, they ensure that the logic works as expected and they ensure, that a possible change will not destroy the current functionality.
+Second, they serve as a documentation.
+If somebody wants to know, how a certain functions works, he or she can take a look at the test cases, check out the parameters and can see the expected result.
+This is also one of the first things, a reviewer for Pull Requests checks out before he or she will take a look at the real code.
 1. Tests are located in the `/test/` directory.
 Its structure follows the main structure.
 So, your test should be located into `/test/logic/tools/crypto_and_encodings/increased_n.dart`.
 1. **Test structure**: There are test groups.
 Every group is for testing a specific method.
 Usually there are two groups, one for encryption and one for decryption.
 Every group gets a list of input values, combined with the specific expected output.
 Every list entry is a key/pair map, which should mirror the parameter names and their values.
 Afterwards this list will be iterated.
 For every list entry the relevant function will be called.
 Please add some well-thought test cases, some crazy values and, of course, the typical cases `null` and, if relevant, empty strings or lists.
 2. **Write and run tests**